XingxinHE/Hex/pages/Glossary.md

 - *floating-point number*: a computer’s approximation of a real number, such as 7.93 and 10.78e-3.

 - *function*: a named unit of code that can be invoked (called) from different parts of a program; a logical unit of computation.

-- *generic programming*: a style of programming focused on the design and efficient implementation of algorithms.
-A generic algorithm will work for all argument types that meet its requirements.
-In C++, generic programming typically uses templates.

 - *global variable*: technically, a named object in namespace scope.